 As any middle schooler knows, reading is central to the school curriculum.
 But why is reading so important?

 Reading improves your writing skills.
 The more you read, the better you’ll understand grammar and syntax, and the easier it will be to put your thoughts into words.

 Reading broadens your horizons.
-By exposure to different ideas and cultures, you’ll start to see the world in new and exciting ways.
+Exposure to different ideas and cultures lets you see the world in new and exciting ways.

 Reading improves your memory.
-When you read a book, you have to remember a lot of information – characters’ names, plot points, etc. Practice can help sharpen your memory.
+When you read a book, you must remember a lot of information – characters’ names, plot points, etc. Practice can help sharpen your memory.

 Finally, reading helps to relax and de-stress.
 After a long day of classes and extracurricular activities, it can be nice to curl up with a good book.

 Final Thoughts on tips for middle school parents…

 As a middle school parent, staying ahead of the curve and knowing what tips will help your child thrive in school is beneficial.
 We’ve shared 20 tips for middle school that should be at the top of your list.
 From assisting them in setting goals to getting them reading, these tips will help you support your child as they navigate their way through middle school.
 Subscribe to my email for monthly book recommendations, writing tips, and parenting advice.

 [et_pb_section][et_pb_row][et_pb_column type=”4_4″][et_pb_text] Reading is one of the most important activities a young person can do….

 You’re busy, and you have a million things going on.
 That doesn’t mean you can’t…